 The Best Amusement Parks to Visit This Winter

-Amusement parks are great during the summer, but there are definitely some drawbacks, among them huge lines and the unbearable heat blasting down from above and radiating up from the asphalt.
+Amusement parks are great during the summer, but there are definitely some drawbacks.
+Huge lines.
+Sweaty crowds. the unbearable heat that blasts down from above and radiates up from the asphalt.
 But while some parks close up shop once the temperatures dip, some actually improve drastically during the wintertime.
-Many completely transform their aesthetic during the winter, morphing into winter wonderlands and staying open well into the bitter cold of winter.
-And in warmer climates -- where theme parks thrive and waterslides flow continuously -- the holiday break crowds give way to reduced attendance come January.
+Many completely transform their aesthetic during the cold months, morphing into winter wonderlands and staying open well into the bitter cold of the season.
+And in warmer climates—where theme parks thrive and waterslides flow continuously—the holiday break crowds give way to reduced attendance come January.
 Here are the best theme parks to visit this winter.

 Things stay festive through January 6, at which point the crowds dwindle, the rides go back to normal, and the nerds at Galaxy's Edge stop talking about the Star Wars Holiday Special and go back to complaining about The Last Jedi.
 The magic, though, remains.

 Sure, there are tons of Six Flags across the country and they put on pretty cool holiday events, but when’s the last time you got to ride a “hypercoaster” at 80 miles per hour in New Jersey’s frigid temps?
 Never, that’s when.
 But no worries, that can all change after you conquer your fears and hop on one of the world’s top steel coasters, Nitro.
 Its name is just as intense as the first hill you’ll go up which is a casual 233 feet high (pack extra underwear).
 Buuuuttt if you’d rather spread out your coaster terror, Holiday in the Park is on until January 1 and that’s just enough time for you to go on every ride in the park—or you can try to ride all 36 of them in one day.